 Papermaking reaches Europe.

-Type characters cast from metal (bronze) are developed in Japan and China.
-The oldest known text printed from this type of metal type dates to the year 1397 AD.
+Type characters cast from metal (bronze) are developed in China, Japan and Korea.
+The oldest known book printed using metal type dates back to the year 1377.
+It is a Korean Buddhist document, called Selected Teachings of Buddhist Sages and Seon Masters.

 Even though woodcut had already been in use for centuries in China and Japan, the oldest known European specimen dates from the beginning of the 15th century.
 Woodcut is a relief printing technique in which text and images are carved into the surface of a block of wood.
 The printing parts remain level with the surface while the non-printing parts are removed, typically with a knife or chisel.
 The wood block is then inked and the substrate pressed against the wood block.
 The ink that is used is made of lampblack (soot from oil lamps) mixed with varnish or boiled linseed oil.